How to File LLC Taxes in Washington? (Step by Step Guide)

 Working on a federal income taxwe

-In addition, you are required to remit standard federal income tax on any income you withdraw from your LLC.
+On top of self-employment tax, you owe standard federal income tax on any income you pull from your LLC.

 Other Taxes

-Washington enforces a range of additional LLC business taxes that encompass various sectors.
+Washington enforces a range of additional LLC business taxes across different sectors.

 1. Washington State Employer Levies and Business and Occupation Tax